daviddwlee84/OperatingSystem/Lab/Lab4_VirtualMemory/README.md

 > When application program is starting up it will initialize it; When context switch, it will also do reserve and resume.
 > (Such that `Class Machine::TranslationEntry* pageTable` will always pointing at the current running Thread's page table)

+As mention in [TLB Technique and Address Binding](#TLB-Technique-and-Address-Binding) we know that system has the pointer to current thread page table.
+But we may have multiple address space (one for each thread) in the future.

+We have seen in [Executing User Program](#Executing-User-Program).
+We will call `AddrSpace::RestoreState()` to assign the current thread page table to machine page table pointer.

 ### Exercise 4: Global data structure for memory management

 > Impelement a global data structure for memory allocation and recycle, and record the current memory usage status